 I had the opportunity to kill two birds with one stone: buy a unique birthday present for my girlfriend, one that she would definitely want, despite her repeated requests for a necklace, and also I’d have fulfilled that childhood dream to own an actual goblin.
 I mean, technically she’d own it, but I was sure that she’d have no objections to me occasionally playing with the goblin, feeding the goblin, singing horrible raspy-voiced songs with the goblin while she was out.

 What would I do with my – I mean her – goblin, I wondered.
 Go on little jaunts with it?
 Let it loose on the Tube?
 Contact other goblin owners via NextDoor and arrange goblin picnics or breeding or fights?
 My mind was absolutely filled with goblin-adjacent scenarios and the fun I would have with my – again, sorry – her goblin.
 It could be a Netflix series, in a similar vein to Clarkson’s Farm.
 I was utterly convinced by this point and so cleared an entire day for goblin procurement.

 Perhaps appropriately for this task, I took to the metaverse.
 Zuckerberg and Clegg came up trumps and a quick Facebook search for goblin sellers yielded results.
 Now, I would normally suggest, from bitter experience, that most gifts – especially ones for your significant other – are not best bought on Facebook Marketplace.
 But then most gifts aren’t goblins.
 The vendor page of ‘business-minded and flamboyant’ Sekuru Kafura was my first port of call.
-Not my words, the words of the Zimbabwe Sunday Mail.
-He claims to make a very healthy living indeed out of his traditional healing job and, crucially, his Facebook page bears the bio:
+Not my words, the words of the Sunday Mail, the leading newspaper in Zimbabwe.
+Mr Kafura claims to make a very healthy living indeed out of his traditional healing job and, crucially, his Facebook page bears the bio:

 ‘I can help you with goblins’